 One of the most mystical and most demanding paths of Crete is the European trail E4 crossing of Mountain Desert of the White Mountains.
 Crossing the White mountains usually takes three days.
 The proposed route starts at the plateau of Omalos and the first night is spent at Refuge Kallergis.

 This is probably the harderst part of the entire Cretan E4 path, but also one of the most amazing sceneries you could ever imagine.
 The signing of E4 with poles and brushed marks is quite sufficient, but we have to be careful for not losing our directions.
 This course has some steep passages, thus it is not suggested to cross it in winter when snow is high.

 Imbros Gorge is located in the province of Sfakia and is the third most visited gorge in Crete, following Samaria Gorge and Agia Irini by Sougia.
 The scenery is beautiful and the low difficulty makes the descent of Imbros ideal for families with children.
 The length of the gorge is 11 km and the course lasts 2-3 hours.

 This part of the E4 European path runs along the main paved road connecting Askyfou with Asfendou and Kallikratis villages.
 The road crosses the scenic and wild east part of the White Mountains and has amazing views to their core to the west.
 It is suggested that you visit the path with a car.

-This section of the E4 European path is the last running on the east White Mountains and is entirely on paved road.
-The road connecting Kallikratis village to Asi Gonia and then heads to Argiroupolis.
-The views to the surrounding mountains and valleys and the lush green area of Argiroupolis springs are the highlights of this route.
-As the path runs along a paved road, it is suggested that you visit it with a car.
+This section of the E4 European path is the last running on the east White Mountains and is entirely on a paved road.
+The road connecting Kallikratis village to Asi Gonia then heads to Argiroupolis.
+The views of the surrounding mountains and valleys and the lush green area of Argiroupolis Springs are the highlights of this route.
+As the path runs along a paved road, it is suggested that you visit it by car.

 The part of the European path E4 that connects Chora Sfakion with Frangokastelo and then with Rodakino is all on paved road and can be visited even by car.